li-ds/Portfolio/Auto price/READMI.md

 3. 5 models training: LinearRegression, RandomForestRegressor, DecisionTreeRegressor, CatBoostRegressor, LGBMRegressor.
 Picked the best settings.
 4. Analyze training time, prediction time and model quality.
 5. Choose best model taking into account the training time and prediction, as well as the RMSE value.

+### Conclusion:

+We found out best model taking into account the training time and prediction, as well as the RMSE value.

+According to the results of the rating, with a decrease in the weight of time by 90%, CatBoostRegressor model wins.
+We tested it on a test sample.

+Prediction time 140 ms

+RMSE 1510.3099651693